Staging your home for sale or have an e-commerce business? Then having great pictures of your furniture is crucial for making sales.

-In product photography, it’s important that your colours read as close to what the eye sees.
-This means that your whites and colours need to be accurate.
+In product photography, it’s important that your colors read as close to what the eye sees.
+This means that your whites and colors need to be accurate.

 To help you get the proper white balance, get a grey card online or at your local photography shop.